The Debate over the Age of the Earth

 Christians who believe the world is several thousand years old interpret Genesis 1-2 as a passage intentionally speaking scientifically about the creation of the earth, specifically as that occurred over seven literal 24-hour periods.
 Then they add up the genealogies in the Bible and come up with a date a few thousand years B.C.
 These people believe in a young Earth.
 The primary mechanisms shaping the landscape (making mountains, shaping river valleys, etc.) would then be catastrophic events (huge earthquakes, etc.), because everything would have had to have been created in a short period of time.
 Catastrophism is a term that describes this theory of landscape formation.
 Note that this approach is based on a specific interpretation of only one passage of Scripture.

-Within these Christian scientists who accept evidence for an old earth are at least two groups:
+Within these Christian scientists who accept evidence for an old earth are at least two broad groups:

-- old earth creationists — who accept an old earth, but also believe God created species as they are (old earth, but not biological evolution)
+- Old earth creationism – includes views that accept an old earth, but also believe God created species as they are (old earth, but not biological evolution).
+It includes perspectives such as day-age creationism, gap creationism and progressive creationism.

 “Evolution” is a dirty word in many Christian circles.
 But the word “evolution” is a NEUTRAL word: it simply means “change with respect to time.”
 All your life you have been “evolving” (changing with respect to time).
 Many Christians, however, have added another dimension of meaning to the word “evolution,” without being explicit about it.
 When they say the word they mean “change with respect to time without God’s miraculous intervention or guidance.”
 That gives the word loaded theological meaning.
 More specifically, “evolution” is often used to describe a theory of origins of living species developed from the writings of Charles Darwin.